Program aims to reduce recidivism in county jail for those struggling with mental health

 In 2019, the program was grant-funded, now it needs your help to continue into the future.

 If you'd like to contribute to the cause, the program will host a fundraiser on February 21 at Ingalls Harbor in Decatur.
+You can get tickets at mhcnca.org, donations are also accepted on the website.